ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/text-search/ends-with-search.js.markdown

 * Use `whereEndsWith` to query for documents having a field that ends with some specified string.

-* Unless explicitly specified, the string comparisons are case-insensitive by default,
+* Unless explicitly specified, the string comparisons are case-insensitive by default.
-  see examples below.

 * __Note__:
   This postfix search causes RavenDB to perform a full index scan.